 - battery energy storage (348kW/507kWh), meaning that we'll be able to maintain a lower tariff than commercial operators can offer

-Both of the HyperHub sites will contain 4 Ultra-Rapid (150kW) and 4 Rapid (50kW) vehicle chargers, helping to support the uptake of modern EV’s that have larger battery capacities and are capable of Ultra Rapid charging.
+Both of the HyperHub sites contain 4 Ultra-Rapid (175kW) and 4 Rapid (50kW) vehicle chargers, helping to support the uptake of modern EV’s that have larger battery capacities and are capable of Ultra-Rapid charging.

-You will be able to leave your car at a HyperHub for 90 minutes; this is enough time to provide a full charge in any car.
+You are able to leave your car at a HyperHub for 90 minutes; this is enough time to provide a full charge in any car.

-In addition to the HyperHub facilities, Monks Cross Park & Ride will get 30 Fast charge points for Park and Ride customers to use (please note that fast charge points are slower than Rapid or Ultra-Rapid charge points).
+In addition to the HyperHub facilities, Monks Cross Park & Ride has 30 Fast Charge points for Park and Ride customers to use (please note that Fast Charge points are slower than Rapid or Ultra-Rapid charge points).

 HyperHub charging costs

-Rapid and Ultra Rapid chargers will cost 25 pence per kWh.
-This makes York one of the cheapest places in the UK for Rapid and Ultra Rapid charging.
+Rapid and Ultra-Rapid chargers cost 25 pence per kWh.
+This makes York one of the cheapest places in the UK for Rapid and Ultra-Rapid charging.

 After 90 minutes an overstay fee will be applied.
 We expect most customers to stay for around 30 minutes.

 These 2 sites are the first HyperHubs to be developed in York, but more will follow in the future in order to meet the increasing demand for EV charging hubs.
-Our network is being significantly upgraded, by 2022 we will have:
+Our network is being significantly upgraded, by the end of 2022 we will have:

 - 15 Rapid chargers